-Having your preapproval letter in hand before you make an offer is important.
-A valid preapproval tells the seller that you’re serious about buying their home.
+A preapproval letter tells the seller that you’re serious about buying their home.
 It also tells the seller that you won’t run into trouble actually getting a mortgage to buy the property.
-On the other hand, if you don’t have preapproval, a seller might skip over your offer entirely.
+It’s always possible that if you don’t have preapproval, a seller could skip over your offer entirely.

 Make The Highest Offer

-Traditionally, the best way to win a bidding war is to offer the most money for a home.
-Though the highest offer isn’t always the one that the seller chooses, money does a lot of talking.
+Traditionally, the best way to win a bidding war is to offer the most money.
+Although the highest offer isn’t always the one that the seller chooses, money does talk.

 How can you tell how much competition you have on a home?
-Ask your real estate agent to get in contact with the seller’s listing agent.
-The seller’s agent has some key insights.
+Ask your real estate agent to get in contact with the seller’s listing agent, who should have some key insights.
 Your real estate agent can also use local market data to help you strike the perfect balance between saving money and securing your home.

 Find out what you can afford.